The status and policy of the Company’s measures concerning the main principles of the Corporate Governance Code are as follows.

 ⅴ：Explanations with respect to the individual appointments, dismissals, and nominations

->

-> For the reasons for the nomination of Audit & Supervisory Board Members, please refer to the “Notice of Convocation of the 4th Ordinary General Meeting of Shareholders.”
+For the reasons for the nomination of Directors and Audit & Supervisory Board Members, please refer to the “Notice of Convocation of the 8th Ordinary General Meeting of Shareholders.”

->

-> Furthermore, it is the Company’s policy to provide necessary explanations with respect to the dismissal of Directors and Audit & Supervisory Board Members.
+Furthermore, it is the Company’s policy to provide necessary explanations with respect to the dismissal of Directors and Audit & Supervisory Board Members.

 The Nomination and Remuneration Committee has been established as an advisory committee to the Board of Directors with the aim to enhance the objectivity and transparency of procedures concerning the nomination of Directors and decision on remuneration thereof.
 The chairperson is Mr. Makoto Kaiami, an Independent Outside Director.
 “Matters related to the nomination of candidates for Director and Managing Officers,” “matters related to the remuneration, etc. of Directors and Managing Officers,” etc. are decided by the Board of Directors after consultation with the Nomination and Remuneration Committee.
 The Nomination and Remuneration Committee is comprised of the following five members, three of whom are Outside Directors.
 The Company’s internal regulations stipulate that the Chairperson shall be an Independent Outside Director and that the majority of members shall be Independent Outside Directors.

 The number of meetings held in fiscal 2020 was 2, and attendance by members was 100%.

 The Board of Directors develops internal rules such as the Board of Directors Regulations and the Duty Authority Regulations in addition to the matters stipulated in laws and regulations and the Articles of Incorporation.
 Based on these, the Board of Directors conducts decision-making on important matters related to the Group’s management, such as the management policies, business plans, and large-scale investment plans.